Pay Transparency Laws in 2025: What HR Managers Need to Know

 In Nevada, employers are obligated to provide wage information for new positions and promotions.
 Employers must disclose wage information specifically for new roles and promotions, ensuring that employees are aware of their potential earnings.
 Nevada imposes penalties on employers for non-compliance with wage disclosure requirements.

-This requirement promotes transparency and fairness in compensation programs practices, helping to reduce wage disparities and support equal pay act and pay equity.
+This requirement promotes transparency and fairness in compensation program practices, helping to reduce wage disparities and support the Equal Pay Act and pay equity.

 New York